 Thanks to increased winter growing by many farmers, including those who provide CSA (Community Supported Agriculture) shares, there are certain locally-grown veggies (and some fruits) available now.
 And luckily, lots of this produce also stores well.

 Here are a few of the Maine-grown vegetables you can find fresh all winter/year long:

-Maine is known for its potato crop, and 2015’s harvest was the biggest in the last five years.
-Potatoes (including their skins) are a source of fiber, potassium and vitamin C.
+Maine is known for its potato crop and potatoes (including their skins) are a source of fiber, potassium and vitamin C.